willp240/rat-container/README.md

 /Volumes
 ```
 - Ensure your RAT repository is stored in one of these locations (the easiest would be simply under /Users/[your username]/rat)

+**I'm seeing "/usr/bin/bash: /usr/bin/bash: cannot execute binary file" when I try to run the container**
+- This happens because you have `bash` at the end of your run command; in the new version, this is no longer necessary as it
+will launch bash by itself.

 **I'm seeing "Error getting image manifest using url..." when I try to pull the container**
 - This seems to happen on the clusters, most likely due to the firewall.
 Try pulling the container on your local machine,